Get a Mentor

 ELIGIBILITY REQUIREMENTS

 • Colleges selected are expected to attend two, in-person workshops (Winter & Summer).
 The winter workshop is typically held at the end of January or the beginning of February.
 The summer workshop is typically held in conjunction with the High Impact Technology Exchange Conference.
-Faculty travel support is provided for both workshops.
+Travel support is provided for both workshops.

 • Colleges are expected to work with an assigned mentor beginning with the winter workshop through October of the same year as the ATE proposal submission date.